 Enigma mappings for Minecraft

-Enigma is currently being used to deobfuscate the Minecraft v1.8.3 client.
+Enigma was at some point used to deobfuscate the Minecraft v1.8.3 client.

-These mappings are being collected and managed using an Open Source philosophy on BitBucket.
-All of the mappings are freely available under a premissive Creative Commons license.
-You can you use these mappings for any purpose without asking permission, but please abide by the terms of the Minecraft EULA.
-Let's stay white-hat here, folks.
+These mappings were collected and managed using an Open Source philosophy on BitBucket.
+All of the mappings were freely available under a premissive Creative Commons license.
+Tragically, BitBucket has since deleted all the Mercurial projects and the mappings are no longer there. =(

 Download the mappings